- Public Health

 - Report positive home test results to DPHHS.

-Lake County/Flathead Reservation COVID-19 case total (updated weekly)
+Lake County/Flathead Reservation COVID-19 case total (updated monthly)